 - Pass the CPCS Renewal Test for each category of the plant being renewed within 2 years from the date of the renewal application

 - Must demonstrate ongoing practical operating experience through a choice of routes

 - CPCS Practical Test

 Note that when the units relevant to a category being renewed was achieved within 2 years of the renewal date, there is no need to take Logbook or Onsite Assessment

 - The Blue Competent Operator Card has not yet expired

 The CPCS Renewal Test is divided into 5 different test modules.
 Each module has 15 multiple choice questions that need to be answered within 15 minutes.
 In order to pass the test, the cardholder must obtain a score of 12 out of 15 for every test module.

 Every module is plant specific wherein the questions are based on topics and knowledge that an experienced plant operator is expected to know.
 Further, questions were also constructed through consultation with plant-based employers and health and safety related data.

-Each module was developed to meet the various demands incorporated on the types of construction plant and trades.
+Each module was developed to meet the various demands incorporated into the types of construction plant and trades.
 Therefore, the cardholder should pass each category in order to retain its level when renewing the Competent Operator card.

 Five CPCS renewal test modules cost £25.00 while an additional £25.00 will be paid if you wish to add up to 5 modules.